CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/OSPF/Open-Shortest-Path-First-v2-OSPFv2.md

 ### OSPFv2 Numbered

 To configure OSPF using numbered interfaces, you specify the router ID, IP subnet prefix, and area address.
 All the interfaces on the switch with an IP address that matches the `network` subnet are put into the specified area.
-The OSPF process starts bringing up peering adjacency on those interfaces.
-It also advertises the interface IP addresses formatted into LSAs to the neighbors for proper reachability.
+OSPF attempts to discover other OSPF routers on those interfaces.
+All matching interface network addresses are added to a Type-1 Router LSA and advertised to discovered neighbors for proper reachability.

-If you do not want to bring up OSPF adjacency on certain interfaces, you can configure the interfaces as *passive interfaces*.
+If you do not want to bring up an OSPF adjacency on certain interfaces, but want to advertise those networks in the OSPF database, you can configure the interfaces as *passive interfaces*.
 A passive interface creates a database entry but does not send or recieve OSPF hello packets.
 For example, in a data center topology, the host-facing interfaces do not need to run OSPF, however, the corresponding IP addresses still need to be advertised to neighbors.

-The subnets can be as inclusive as possible to cover the highest number of interfaces on the switch that run OSPF.
+Network statements can be as inclusive or generic as necessary to cover the interface networks.

 The following example commands configure OSPF numbered on leaf01 and spine01.